thuzarwin/open-data-sprints/docs/project-training.rst

 - We have identified the users' experience, knowlegde gaps, and training needs and have met them by providing the essential tools
 	- We have updated training materials and focused on the essential courses.
-	- We have developed a training platform containing training materials that are easy accessible and user friendly to city employees and data liaisons. draft layout and preliminary review
+	- We have developed a training platform containing training materials that are easy accessible and user friendly to Open Data City Employees Enthusiasts and Open Data Liaison. draft layout and preliminary review

-- When we have fuffiled the following Hills:
+- When we have fulfilled the following Hills:
-	- It should take no longer than 10 minutes for a Data Liaison to perform the open data portals' necessary duties such as uploading, publishing, creating a story,and so forth while using Open Data Training materials.
+	- It should take no longer than 10 minutes for a Open Data Liaison to perform the open data portals' necessary duties such as uploading, publishing, creating a story,and so forth while using Open Data Training materials.
-	- A City Employee who is or will be working with the Open Data portal  will not have to research solutions or ask other staff members for help instead they can an access training materials 24-7 using Open Data training materials and resources.
+	- An Open Data City Employees Enthusiasts who is or will be working with the Open Data portal  will not have to research solutions or ask other staff members for help instead they can an access training materials 24-7 using Open Data training materials and resources.

 Deliverables